 Common Issues Arising from Bad Septic Systems

-Poor septic systems can complicate home sales.
-Drainage field failures, leaks, and blockages can cause substantial property damage.
-Septic issues cause near-term operating issues and long-term environmental and health risks.
-In the house-selling process, a broken septic system can result in fines and costly repairs.
-When septic systems fail, odors and sewage backups can make a home unsanitary, reducing its saleability.
+When selling a home, a complication can be a bad septic system.
+Leaky or clogged drainage fields can cause extensive property damage.
+Septic problems cause near-term operating issues and long-term environmental and health risks.
+During the house-selling process, a broken septic system can mean fines and costly repairs.
+Septic system failures can make a home unsanitary with odors and sewage backups, thereby reducing its saleability.

-Sellers have to choose between paying for repairs or selling as-is.
-Repairs are costly, but they help owners sell for more and get more buyers.
-But if you sell as-is, you need to talk honestly with potential buyers about the septic problems.
-This could make them drop their offer or ask for stipulations to protect the tank.
-When sellers think about these things, they can make better choices, which affects how quickly and well they sell.
-A licensed inspector should check the septic system before you sell it to avoid any surprises.
+Sellers have to decide whether to pay for repairs or sell as-is.
+Repairs are expensive, but help owners sell for more and attract more buyers.
+But if you’re selling the property “as is,” you need to be upfront with prospective buyers about the septic issues.
+That could cause them to drop their offer or request stipulations to protect the tank.
+Thinking through these issues can help sellers make better decisions that influence how quickly and how well they sell.
+Before you sell, have the septic system inspected by a licensed inspector to avoid surprises.

 Sell your home for cash in Hinesville and other cities quickly, easily, and on your terms.